basisproject/paper/src/01-defining-the-goals-of-basis.md

 ### Universal Basic Income

 All members receive a periodic payment, printed by the system, into a special account they own.
-This "basic income" can be used to pay for any in-network expenses, such as housing, food, or anything else
+This "basic income" can be used to pay for any in-network expenses, such as housing, food, or any other in-network product.

 ## Shared resource management